-- Cover the meat with water, season with salt, add bay leaves and bring to a boil.
+- Season with salt, add bay leaves, and then bring to a boil.

-- Cover and let it simmer for about 2 hours or until the meat is tender.
-Check up the stew from time to time to mix a bit and add more water if needed.
+- Loosely cover the pan and let the spezzatino simmer at medium-low heat for about 2 hours or until the meat is tender, checking from time to time and adding more water if needed.

 - Mix in the potatoes and cook with the pan uncovered until the potatoes are tender and the sauce has become very thick, like a gravy.

-- Adjust with salt, turn off the heat, let it sit for 10 minutes and serve.
+- Adjust seasonings, turn off the heat, and let the spezzatino sit for 10 minutes before serving.

 Did you enjoy this Italian authentic recipe?
 Please, don’t forget to rate it and leave us a comment below.
 If you want to keep up to date with more delicious recipes, please follow this blog along on PINTEREST, INSTAGRAM, FACEBOOK, and YOUTUBE.